Ruth McKenney: Early life

-Ruth Marguerite McKenney was born in Mishawaka, Indiana on November 18, 1911 to John Sidney McKenney, a mechanical engineer and Marguerite Flynn, a grade school teacher.
-Her younger sister, Eileen (born April 3, 1913), later married author Nathanael West.
+Ruth Marguerite McKenney was born in Mishawaka, Indiana, on November 18, 1911, to John Sidney McKenney, a mechanical engineer and Marguerite Flynn, a grade school teacher.
+Her younger sister, Eileen (born April 3, 1913), later married the author Nathanael West.

 In 1919 her family moved to East Cleveland, Ohio, where she lived until adulthood.
 She attended East Cleveland Evangelical Church.

 She graduated from Shaw High School, where she skipped two grades.
 Among other subjects, she studied French.
 She was known as something of a tomboy and was the only girl to play on the East Cleveland boys baseball team (she played first base).
 She joined the Northern Ohio Debating League.
 She described herself as "homely as a mud fence", especially compared to her sister Eileen, though she likely exaggerated for comic effect.
 She also stuttered.

 She attempted to commit suicide once during high school but was rescued by Eileen.
 At the age of 14, she ran away from home, worked as a printer's devil, and joined the International Typographical Union.
 At 16, she and Eileen got jobs as waitresses at the Harvey Tea Room at the Cleveland Union Station.

 She attended Ohio State University from 1928 to 1931, majoring in journalism, but did not graduate.
 Early in her college career, she and her grandmother ran a small business writing homework papers for football players, wrestlers, and other students.
 She also wrote for the student newspaper, the Ohio State Lantern; and was the campus correspondent for the Columbus Dispatch.